wp-plugins/wp-mollom/README.txt

 * Although this plugin can be used on Wordpress MU, it is not designed nor supported to do so.
 Wordpress MU will be fully supported in future versions.
 * The backend handling and storing of data has been significantly changed since version 0.4.0.
-The plugin will try to convert the

-  existing data if you used an earlier version of the plugin.
-* If you don't set policy mode, comments will not  pass through the Mollom filter yet they are treated in the default fashion.
+The plugin will try to convert the existing data if you used an earlier version of the plugin.* If you don't set policy mode, comments will not  pass through the Mollom filter yet they are treated in the default fashion.
 This means a Mollom session ID will not be assigned to them.
 This ID is necessary for moderation.
 As a result, these comments will not show up in the mollom moderation queue.
 * The plugin works with Wordpress 2.6 but doesn't yet support the new SSL extensions released with Wordpress 2.6 yet.
 * The plugin is compatible with version 2.2.2 (and up) of WP OpenID.

+== Credits ==

+Thank you very much for supporting this project!
+These people contributed to the plugin

+* DonaldZ (http://zuoshen.com) Simplified Chinese translation
+* Pascal Van Hecke (http://pascal.vanhecke.info/) Various bug fixes and testing
+* John Eckman (http://www.openparenthesis.org/) Testing and suggestions

 == Screenshots ==